datajoint/element-deeplabcut/docs/src/concepts.md

 via [`ndx-pose`](https://github.com/rly/ndx-pose).
 Future versions of the NWB standard might adopt this exension in it's current form or make modifications.

-## Limitations
+## Roadmap

-This Element currently supports single-animal, single-camera 2D models, and does not yet support multi-animal or multi-camera models.
-This Element does not offer any features for labeling training data.
-Users should to use native DeepLabCut tools for intitializing a project and labeling training data.
+Further development of this Element is community driven.
+Upon user requests and based on guidance from the Scientific Steering Group we will add the following features to this Element:

+- Support for multi-animal or multi-camera models
+- Tools to label training data